pudly/schmopera-hugo/content/articles/stephen-frys-latest-charming-appearance-at-the-royal-opera-house.md

 date = "2013-12-20T09:29:00-05:00"
 lastmod = "2015-04-28T23:35:00-04:00"
 publishDate = "2013-12-20T09:29:00-05:00"
-slug = "stephen-frys-latest-charming-appearance-at-the-royal-opera-house"
-title = "Stephen Fry&#039;s latest charming appearance at the Royal Opera House"
+short_description = "I think this event was a groundbreaking step forward in making opera accessible to a new generation.
+Moderated by our favourite Stephen Fry, the Intelligence² debate was whether Richard Wagner or Giuseppe Verdi reigned as an operatic master. " slug = "stephen-frys-latest-charming-appearance-at-the-royal-opera-house" title = "Stephen Fry&#039;s latest charming appearance at the Royal Opera House"
 +++